grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 #### The -me option

 Starting with version 2.37.0, mathematical functions which have a finite domain (like `sqrt` defined for positive or null values, or `asin` defined for values in the [-1..1] range) are *checked at compile time* when they *actually compute values at that time*, and *raise an error* if the program tries to compute an out-of-domain value.
 If those functions appear in the generated code, their domain of use can also be checked (using the interval computation system) and  the `-me` option *will display warnings* if the domain of use is incorrect.
-Note that again because of the imperfect  interval computation system, *false positive* may appear and should be checked.
+Note that again because of the imperfect interval computation system, *false positives* may appear and should be checked.

 ### Debugging at runtime